For details of accessing healthcare in York, including finding a doctor or seeking emergency care, see our student healthcare web page.

 You will have paid the Immigration Health Surcharge (IHS) as part of your Student Visa application, entitling you (and any of your dependants) to free NHS care while you are in the UK.

 Babies born in the UK to international students are only entitled to free NHS treatment until they are three months old.
 After this point you must apply for a dependent visa for the baby and pay the IHS fee.

 If you have indefinite leave to remain to reside and settle in the UK you should qualify for free NHS treatment.

 As a refugee or asylum seeker both yourself and your dependents will be exempt from NHS charges.
 For further information on support please see our dedicated webpages for refugees and asylum seekers.

 You should be eligible for free NHS care while you are residing in the UK for your studies.
-You would not, however, be eligible for free care if just visiting the UK (eg a holiday) or were only travelling to the UK for the purpose of accessing healthcare.
+You would not, however, be eligible for free care if just visiting the UK (eg for a holiday) or if you were only travelling to the UK for the purpose of accessing healthcare.

 You may be entitled to a full or partial reimbursement of your Immigration Health Surcharge (IHS) fees, you paid with your visa application, if all of the following are true: